Corporate Legal

 1. Evaluations of workplace or academic performance based on a protected characteristic;

-2. Establishment of a scholarship, bursary, or other award which provides for differential treatment of a particular group, subject to section 5.2(b) of this Procedures Guide;
+2. Establishment of a scholarship, bursary, or other award which provides for differential treatment of a particular group, subject to section 5.2(b) of these Procedures;

 3. Failure to provide a reasonable accommodation pursuant to the College’s accommodation processes.